denten-books/plain-text/3-chapter.md

 as his inspiration, Veselovsky almost always uses "form" in the sense of "formula" (and not at all as "shape" or "sound").
 In this, he imagines the genetic development of literature as the development of universal forms and devices.
-He calls these constants "vagabond formulas [@veselovsky_sobranie_1913, 185]."
+He calls these constants "vagabond formulas" [@veselovsky_sobranie_1913, 185].
 He writes:

-> Somewhere, someone gave these plots (*siuzhety*) an apt expression, a formula, elastic enough to fit, if not new content, then new interpretations of plots rich in their associative possibilities.
+> Somewhere, someone gave these plots (*siuzhety*) an apt expression, a
+> formula, elastic enough to fit, if not new content, then new interpretations
+> of plots rich in their associative possibilities.
 The formula endures.
-Writers will return to it, altering its significance, expanding its meaning, and adopting it to new types.
-As the formula of "desire" was and continues to be repeated, so also are repeated the plots of *Faust* and *Don Juan* across the distance of centuries [...]
+> Writers will return to it, altering its significance, expanding its meaning,
+> and adopting it to new types.
+As the formula of "desire" was and continues to
+> be repeated, so also are repeated the plots of *Faust* and *Don Juan* across
+> the distance of centuries [...]
 We are connected to a tradition.
+We expand
-We expand within it---not to create new forms, but to attach to them new sentiments and concerns.
-This dynamic could be considered as a type of "law of [cultural] energy conservation [@veselovsky_sobranie_1913, 475-476]."
+> within it---not to create new forms, but to attach to them new sentiments and
+> concerns.
+This dynamic could be considered as a type of "law of [cultural]
+> energy conservation. [@veselovsky_sobranie_1913, 475-47]

 The Hegelian influence is unmistakable in these lines.
 Like the world spirit, literary formulae exist and develop across time and space.
 Veselovsky's formula